Arashi: Endorsements

 In 2004, "Hero" was used as the theme song for the 2004 Summer Olympics news coverage on NTV.
 In 2008, "Kaze no Mukō e" was used for the 2008 Summer Olympics on NTV.
 In 2010, their song "Yurase, Ima o" was used as the theme song for the 2010 Winter Olympics news coverage on NTV.
 For NTV's coverage of the 2012 Summer Olympics, the theme song is called "Akashi" from Popcorn.
 For the Tokyo 2020 Olympics, Arashi collaborated with singer-songwriter Kenshi Yonezu on a new song titled "Kite."
-The song makes its official debut on the NHK year-end show Kōhaku Uta Gassen, and will serve as the network's support song for the games' broadcast, as well as their sports programs.
+The song made its official debut on the NHK year-end show Kōhaku Uta Gassen, and was considered as the network's support song for the games' broadcast, as well as their sports programs.

 On April 8, 2010, the Japan Tourism Agency appointed Arashi as the navigators for their "Japan Endless Discovery" national tourism campaign.
 Arashi appeared in commercials, which aired in East Asia, to encourage people from overseas to visit Japan.

 In December 2019, Arashi was appointed goodwill ambassador to China, to help promote cultural and sports exchanges with them, before the Olympics, from January 2020 until the end of the year.
 The Japanese Foreign Ministry explained that the group, selected based on their popularity in both countries, could play a key role in accelerating people-to-people exchanges between the countries.
 The Chinese Embassy in Tokyo congratulated Arashi via Twitter, while Arashi posted the information through their official Weibo page.